someengineering/resoto.com/docs/getting-started/installing-with-docker.md

 ## Launching the Command-Line Interface

 The `resh` command starts an interactive shell session with Resoto.
-To access the [Resoto Shell](../concepts/components/shell.md) interface, simply execute:
+To access the [Resoto Shell](../concepts/components/shell.md) interface using Docker compose, simply execute:

 ```bash
 $ docker compose run resotoshell